 The Connecticut Parentage Act: What You Need to Know Before January 1, 2022

-Printable PDF of this document: The CPA: What to Know Pre-January 1
+Printable PDF of this document: What you need to know before January 1, 2022

-The Connecticut Parentage Act (CPA) goes into effect January 1, 2022, with the exception of the provisions on de facto parentage, which go into effect July 1, 2022.
+The Connecticut Parentage Act (CPA) goes into effect January 1, 2022, except for the provisions on de facto parentage, which go into effect on July 1, 2022.

 What does the CPA do?

 The CPA creates clear and accessible methods for establishing legal parentage of children in Connecticut, which is particularly important for LGBTQ parents who often have children through assisted reproduction.

 For children born through assisted reproduction, the CPA ensures that parentage can be established easily after birth.
 The CPA makes available a simple administrative form, called an Acknowledgment of Parentage, to establish legal parentage for married and unmarried parents.
 The Acknowledgment of Parentage requires the consent and signatures of the birth parent and non-birth parent, and affirms that both agree they are the legal parents of the child and that the child does not have another parent.